kaazing/gateway/doc/admin-reference/r_conf_security.md

 Summary
 -------

 In this document, you learned about the Gateway `security` configuration element and how to specify it in your Gateway configuration file.
-For more information about the location of the configuration files and starting the Gateway, see [Setting Up KAAZING Gateway](../about/setup-guide.md).
+For more information about the location of the configuration files and starting the Gateway, see [Setting Up the Gateway](../about/setup-guide.md).
 For more information about KAAZING Gateway administration, see the [documentation](../index.md).